tumashu/org2web/README.md

 10. [simple-httpd](https://github.com/skeeto/emacs-web-server): Extensible Emacs HTTP 1.1 server

-<a id="orgb78e717"></a>
+<a id="orga5d9a1e"></a>

 ## Known issues

 1. Currently the deletion change handler has not been implemented so if you deleted some org sources, you may have to manually delete corresponding generated html files.
 2. URI path change detection is not available.
-That is, if you make a post with the URI "/blog/2013/03/25/the-old-post-name" and then change this value in your org source, owp would be unable to detect that this has happened. it will only publish a new html file for you so you need to delete the old html file related to the old URI manually.
+That is, if you make a post with the URI "/blog/2013/03/25/the-old-post-name" and then change this value in your org source, org2web would be unable to detect that this has happened. it will only publish a new html file for you so you need to delete the old html file related to the old URI manually.

-Converted from owp.el by [el2org](https://github.com/tumashu/el2org) .
+Converted from org2web.el by [el2org](https://github.com/tumashu/el2org) .